-LinkedIn is the perfect platform to start building your personal brand, especially during COVID-19.
+LinkedIn is the perfect platform to start building your personal brand.
 In short, a personal brand builds trust and recognition as a go-to expert in your industry and is 1 of 5 ways you can get more sales and leads.

 Before you get started on content ideas, the number one step is making sure that you have a strong headline to hook your target audience and get more sales.